gittuf/gittuf/docs/gaps/7/README.md

 ### Supported Types

-All three RSL entry types carry custom fields: reference entries, annotation entries, and propagation entries.
+Every RSL entry type carries custom fields: reference entries, bulk reference entries, annotation entries, and propagation entries.
 The key grammar, value alphabet, and length and count limits are identical across them and are enforced by a single shared implementation.

+The entry types differ in what they do with a key they do not recognize.
+Reference, annotation, and propagation entries ignore it, as they always have.
+A bulk reference entry rejects it, because that entry type fails closed on anything a client does not implement.

 Nothing outside the RSL carries custom fields, including policy metadata and the commits that record it.
 The RSL is where an application's context about a